The 2026 Community Awards

 It is that time of year when we ask for nominations for the Annual

 Community Awards.
-This year we would like your nominations for:
+This year we would like your nominations in the following

-Community Award: recognising an individual or voluntary groups, who have made a positive contribution to the village.
-This could range from organising a community event, improving facilities for a neighbourhood, supporting a charity in their own time or helping an individual.
+Community Involvement Award: recognising individuals, or community voluntary groups, who have made a positive contribution to the village.
+This could range from organising community events, improving facilities for a neighbourhood, supporting a charity in their own time or helping an individual.

 All nominees must reside or work within the Parish of Welton.